ALIZE-Speaker-Recognition/android-alize/README.md

 SpkRecResult identificationResult = alizeSystem.identifySpeaker();
 ```

-`identificationResult.match` is a boolean indicating the resulting decision: if `true`, the signal matches the speaker model.
+`identificationResult.match` is a boolean indicating the resulting decision: if `true`, the signal matches one of the speaker models in the database.
-`identificationResult.speakerId`
+`identificationResult.speakerId`, of type String, gives the ID of the best matching speaker.
-`identificationResult.score` gives the score on which the decision is based.
+`identificationResult.score` gives the score obtained for the best matching speaker model.

 #### Exceptions